-Market participant data carried over from pre-dispatch - Certain Many inputs from the pre-dispatch process carry over into the real-time scheduling process unless updated by registered market participants, to the extent authorized by the market rules.
-Refer to section 2.3.2 of this market manual which describes market participant data inputs into the pre-dispatch process.
+Market participant data carried over from pre-dispatch - Many inputs from the pre-dispatch process carry over into the real-time scheduling process unless updated by registered market participants, to the extent authorized by the market rules.

 Market participant data not carried over from pre-dispatch - Some registered market participant data inputs are not carried over into the real-time scheduling process, in which case the real-time scheduling process does not respect these data inputs from the pre-dispatch process.